Comparison Study: Glacier Calving Front Delineation in Synthetic Aperture Radar Images With Deep Learning: Biography Section

-\begin{IEEEbiography}[{ }]{Anda Dong} received his B.Sc. degree in 2023 and is currently pursuing a M.Sc. in computer science at Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU), Germany.
-In 2023/2024, he participated in the Cooperative Laboratory Study program at Tohoku University, Japan. \end{IEEEbiography}
+\begin{IEEEbiographynophoto}{Anda Dong} is pursuing an M.Sc. in computer science at FAU and participated in Tohoku University's Cooperative Laboratory Study program in 2023/24. \end{IEEEbiographynophoto}

-\begin{IEEEbiography}[{ }]{Fei Wu} received the B.E. degree in electronic and information engineering from Central South University, Changsha, China, in 2017, and the Ph.D. degree in signal and information processing from University of Chinese Academy of Sciences, Beijing, China, in 2023.
-He is currently a postdoctoral research fellow with the Pattern Recognition Laboratory, Friedrich-Alexander-Universität Erlangen-Nürnberg, Erlangen, Germany.
-His research interests include computer vision and machine learning with a focus on handwriting analysis, object tracking, and segmentation. \end{IEEEbiography}
+\begin{IEEEbiographynophoto}{Fei Wu} received his Ph.D. in signal processing from the University of Chinese Academy of Sciences in 2023.
+He is a postdoctoral researcher at FAU's PRL, focusing on computer vision and machine learning. \end{IEEEbiographynophoto}